XRPLF/xrpl-dev-portal/content/references/xrpljs2-migration-guide.md

 In ripple-lib 1.x all methods and properties were on instances of the `RippleAPI` class.
 In xrpl.js 2.x, some methods are static methods of the library and some methods belong to specific classes.
 In the following table, the notation `Client.method()` means that `method()` belongs to instances of the `Client` class.

+**Note: The following table has 3 columns.
+You may need to scroll horizontally to see all the information.**

 | RippleAPI instance method / property | xrpl.js method / property | Notes |
 |-------------------|----------------|---|
 | `new ripple.RippleAPI({server: url})` | `new xrpl.Client(url)` | Use `xrpl.BroadcastClient([url1, url2, ..])` to connect to multiple servers. |